 New IHSS Rules in 2014-2015 State Budget

 The final 2014-2015 State Budget signed by the Governor includes language limiting IHSS providers to working a maximum of 61 hours per week.
 Other than allowing providers who work for the very small number of consumers still with 283 hours a month to work for 66 hours a week, there are no exceptions.
 Overtime hours will be paid at one and a half times the usual rate for hours worked between 40 and 61 (or 66) hours per week.
 A consumer's hour will be allocated on a weekly basis to help prevent them from exceeding the new limits.
 The weekly amount will be the current monthly total divided by 4.33.
 The consumer can shift hours from one week to another as long as the total stays under the 61 hour limit, and if that schedule results in additional OT, the IHSS social worker must give approval before the timesheet is submitted.
 These new rules will be effective January 1, 2015 and are intended to minimize the amount of overtime paid by the State.
-A new IHSS timesheet is being developed that will record total hours worked during the pay period and the travel time hours and include a prompt to not claim over 61 hours of work or over 7 hours of travel time in any Sunday thru Saturday week.
-Hours submitted exceeding the 61 and 7 hour/wek limits will be allowed January thru Martch 2015 but starting in April, the provider will be suspended from the IHSS program, possibly for 12 months, after three violations of the limit.
+A new IHSS timesheet is being developed that will record total hours worked during the pay period and the travel time hours and perhaps include a prompt to not claim over 61 hours of work or over 7 hours of travel time in any Sunday thru Saturday week.
+Hours submitted exceeding the 61 and 7 hour/wek limits will be allowed and paid January thru Martch 2015 but starting in April, the provider will be be charged with a violation and after the third one will be suspended from the IHSS program for 3 months, and after 4 violations will be suspended for 12 months.

 The cut in IHSS hours to 7% effective July 1, 2014 (from the prior 8% cut) is now scheduled to continue indefinitely.